-- b) GHG reduction targets for 2030 and 2045 at a minimum. - d) GHG reduction measures and strategies with quantifiable outcomes. - e) Climate adaptation and resilience strategies to ensure the county's communities - f) An implementation and monitoring program to track the County's progress toward achievement of the GHG reduction targets.
+- a) Inventories of GHG emissions in the unincorporated county. - b) GHG reduction targets for 2030 and 2045 at a minimum. - Forecasts of GHG emissions for the unincorporated county consistent with growth assumptions of the General Plan. - d) GHG reduction measures and strategies with quantifiable outcomes. - e) Climate adaptation and resilience strategies to ensure the county's communities can respond to changing climate conditions. - f) An implementation and monitoring program to track the County's progress toward achievement of the GHG reduction targets. - g) A community and stakeholder engagement program for CAP preparation and implementation.